Pakistans World Cup Semi Hopes Over As New Zealand Progress - UrduPoint

 His seven scores of fifty-plus equal the record set by India's Sachin Tendulkar at the 2003 tournament.

-But Bangladesh lost wickets at regular intervals and were bowled out for 221 in the 45th over, with teenager Shaheen returning the best-ever figures for Pakistan at a World Cup of 6-35.
+But Bangladesh lost wickets at regular intervals and were bowled out for 221 in the 45th over, with man-of-the-match Shaheen doing most of the damage with his left-arm seam.

 Pakistan paid a heavy price for a slow start to their World Cup campaign, winning just one of their first five matches.